Video

 Keep in mind that the poster image can increase the video’s size until playback begins, so to avoid layout shifts (CLS), it’s recommended to use an image that matches the video’s resolution.

-1. Add a Section, Div, or any container variant (Grid, Column, Container, etc.) where you want the background video to appear.
+Add a Section, Div, or any container variant (Grid, Column, Container, etc.) where you want the background video to appear.

-2. For the container element, set:
+On the Style tab for the container element, set:

 position: relative